Updated: Mar 2

 The reasons that led the organization to choose this new path.

-How they will benefit from the change and why it is good for them.
+They will benefit from the change and why it is good for them.

 How they can become key members in the process as active practitioners.